YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 NOZTRAPINTRIG, Use of $ZTRAP in a database trigger environment ($ZTLEVEL greater than 0) is not supported.

-Trigger/Run Time Error: GT.M requires the use of $ETRAP for error handling within trigger logic.
+Trigger/Run Time Error: YottaDB requires the use of $ETRAP for error handling within trigger logic.

 Action: Modify the application code to use $ETRAP to handle errors in trigger logic.